Treeify-ai/Awesome-Test-Case-Design/README.md

 - **[The Future of Test Case Design](11.Testing%20Trends%20and%20Innovations/The%20Future%20of%20Test%20Case%20Design.pdf)**
 - **[AI and Predictive Analytics in QA](11.Testing%20Trends%20and%20Innovations/AI%20and%20Predictive%20Analytics%20in%20QA.pdf)**
 - **[Emerging Techniques in Combinatorial Testing](11.Testing%20Trends%20and%20Innovations/Emerging%20Techniques%20in%20Combinatorial%20Testing.pdf)**

 ---

-## 🌟 Join Our Community
-💬 Join the conversation, share your experiences, and connect with fellow QA professionals!
-We’d love to see you in our **Discord community**: [Click here to join!](https://discord.gg/your-discord-link)

----